 a silly game or a means of getting through the day, arguing for the sake of

-argument, Paul says that this is an indication that we are operating by a
+argument, but Paul says that this is an indication that we are operating by a

-spirit different from the Spirit of Christ.
+spirit that opposes Christ.
 When we bite and devour one

-another and consume our faith, with what then do we believe in God?
+another and consume each other's faith, with what then do we believe in God?
 Some

-people expend their faith like eating their seed; once it is consumed, their
+people spend their faith like eating their seed; once it is consumed, their

 faith is gone, and now they can’t believe in God, and they stray from Him

 not knowing what else to do.
-They’ve used up their faith to disobedience,
+They’ve given their faith to disobedience,

-which led to unbelief, which led to further disobedience and unbelief, eroded
+which leads to unbelief, which leads to further disobedience and unbelief.
+Paul warned the

-Galatians that this is a dangerous game they were playing, instead of seeking
+Galatians that this is a dangerous game they are playing and that they should instead

 (167b)